ibm-cloud-docs/fortigate-10g/managing-permissions.md

 The following permissions are required for viewing and managing various parts of your FSA 10 Gbps firewalls:

 * **Manage firewalls** - Allows you to view your list of firewalls.
 It also allows you to view and manage the details of a specific firewall.
-* **Manage network gateways** - Allows you to view and manage the details of a specific FSA 10 Gbps firewall.
+* **Manage network gateways** - Allows you to view your list of FSA 10 Gbps firewalls.
+It also allows you to view and manage the details of a specific FSA 10 Gbps firewall.
 * **Cancel services** - Allows you to cancel a firewall.

 ## Adding permissions for your users